sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_entity_framework_core.md

 Created a new class library `WhoOwesWhat.Dataprovider.Net8`:
 - Added project references from this project to `WhoOwesWhat.Domain.DTO`
 - Refactored all entities and added these to the folder `Entities`
 - Added a new folder `PersonEntity` with a new class `PersonQuery.cs` and its associated interface (both in the same folder for simplicity).
-Also added the method `GetPersonByUsername` to this class
+Also added the shell of the method `GetPersonByUsername` to be implemented by you
 - Added a new folder `UserCredentialEntity` with a new class `UserCredentialQuery.cs` and its associated interface (both in the same folder for simplicity).
-Also added the method `GetUserCredential` to this class
+Also added the shell of the method `GetUserCredential` to be implemented by you
 - Added a new DbContext `WhoOwesWhatContext.cs` with method `OnModelCreating(...)` and basic funtionality that need to be updated in this workshop

 Created a new class libray `WhoOwesWhat.Domain.Net8`:
 - Added project references from this project to `WhoOwesWhat.Domain.DTO` and `WhoOwesWhat.DataProvider.Net8`
 - Added the class `HashUtils.cs`
 - Added the class `UserRepository.cs` and its associated interface (both in the same folder for simplicity).
-Also added the method `AuthenticateUser.cs`
+Also added the shell of the method `AuthenticateUser.cs` to be implemented by you

 Refactored parts of `WhoOwesWhat.Service.Net8`:
 - Added project references from this project to `WhoOwesWhat.Domain.Net8` and `WhoOwesWhat.DataProvider.Net8`